Robert E. Kingston: Advancements in biotechnology

 Because Polycomb repressive complex 1 (PRC1) contains a number of proteins that work together to repress SWI/SNF complex chromatin remodeling, Kingston refined a method to reconstitute a stable complex of proteins that together form a “chromatin structure” that excludes human SWI/SNF.
 Kingston found that in order to form the complex that silences chromatin remodeling, it must be stable and compact.
-Through electron microscopy, he found that the components of PRC 1 induce compaction of nucleosomal arrays.
+Through electron microscopy, he found that the components of PRC1 induce compaction of nucleosomal arrays.
 The compaction of chromatin occurs within the presence of three nucleosomes and a region of Posterior Sex Combs together.
-His work with Polycomb proteins further extends, as he helped develop a RIP-sequence method to capture the Polycomb repressive complex 2 (PRC2) transcriptome in embryonic stem cells.
-Noting that Polycomb proteins factor into stem cell renewal and the formation of diseases, Kingston's discovery of direct interactions (Ezh2 subunit) and PRC2 cofactors (Gtl2 RNA) really contributed to identifying the function of Polycomb proteins within the genome.
-Dr. Kingston's heavy interest in chromatin remodeling also showed through his research regarding purifying the proteins associated with chromatin remodeling.
-He established a protocol, Proteomics of Isolated Chromatin Segments (PICh), where a specific nucleic acid probe is used to isolate genomic DNA with regards to the quantity and purity of associated proteins.
-The PlCh protocol was then used on telomeric chromatin to identify telomeric factors and resulted in finding a number of novel associations.
-Professor Kingston's advancements within the field of biotechnology extend into developing eukaryotic cell transfection protocols, for he also developed two methods of calcium phosphate transfection for transient and stable transfections.
+His work with Polycomb proteins also helped develop a RIP-sequence method to capture the Polycomb repressive complex 2 (PRC2) transcriptome in embryonic stem cells.
+Noting that Polycomb proteins factor into stem cell renewal and the formation of diseases, Kingston's discovery of direct interactions (Ezh2 subunit) and PRC2 cofactors (Gtl2 RNA) contributed to identifying the function of Polycomb proteins within the genome.
+Kingston's interest in chromatin remodeling has also shown through his research regarding purifying the proteins associated with chromatin remodeling.
+He established a protocol, Proteomics of Isolated Chromatin Segments (PICh), in which a specific nucleic acid probe is used to isolate genomic DNA with regards to the quantity and purity of associated proteins.
+The PICh protocol was then used on telomeric chromatin to identify telomeric factors and resulted in finding a number of novel associations.
+Kingston's advancements within the field of biotechnology extend into developing eukaryotic cell transfection protocols, for he also developed two methods of calcium phosphate transfection for transient and stable transfections.
 These two methods use a precipitate to introduce plasmid DNA into monolayer cell cultures.
 The difference between them is that one uses a HEPES-buffered solution while the other uses a BES-buffered system, but both form a precipitate over the cells and allow for similar levels of transient expression.

 Macromolecular interaction in chromatin remodeling

-Kingston's research surrounding chromatin remodeling dwells into understanding how long non-coding RNAs (lncRNAs) play a role on chromatin binding sites.
+Kingston's research surrounding chromatin remodeling dwells on understanding how long non-coding RNAs (lncRNAs) play a role in determining chromatin binding sites.
 He was able to genome map NEAT1 and MALAT (both lncRNAs) and found that they localize overactive genes.
 His research also suggests that NEAT1 and MALAT interact with complementary proteins.
-He found that underlying DNA sequences are not responsible for targeting NEAT1 to chromatin, but it is rather transcriptional sequences that allow it to bind onto chromatin sites.
-Robert Kingston's work with lncRNAs extends, as he also discovered that DIGIT interacts with the Bromodomain-containing protein 3 (BRD3).
-He found that they work together to regulate endoderm differentiation transcriptionally.
+He found that underlying DNA sequences are not responsible for targeting NEAT1 to chromatin, but it is rather transcriptional sequences that allow it to bind to chromatin sites.
+Kingston also discovered that DIGIT interacts with the Bromodomain-containing protein 3 (BRD3) to regulate endoderm differentiation transcriptionally.

-Kingston found another breakthrough: that a protein-protein interaction affected chromatin remodeling in the lymphoid system.
-He discovered that the Ikaros-NURD complex is able to target chromatin remodeling and histone deacetylation complexes in vivo.
+Kingston found another breakthrough: that a protein-protein interaction affects chromatin remodeling in the lymphoid system.
+He discovered that the Ikaros-NuRD complex is able to target chromatin remodeling and histone deacetylation complexes in vivo.
 This allowed him to conclude that chromatin remodeling affects lymphocyte differentiation.